-Madrid, the Spanish capital city, is Spain's main expat destination.
+Madrid, the Spanish capital city, is one of Spain's main expat destinations.
 Every year, Madrid welcomes thousands of expatriates seeking new career opportunities.
 Today, Madrid's economy has started to improve, though some of effects of the economic crisis can still be felt.
-Hence, finding a job or an internship there should not be difficult.
-The city has a dynamic economy while its labor market is open to skilled foreigners.
-In fact, Madrid offers many job opportunities in various sectors.
+As a result, finding a job or an internship there should be easier than other cities in Spain.
+Madrid offers many job opportunities in various sectors.

-But before anything else, you are advised to inquire on its labor market and on procedures to follow to be able to work in Spain.
+Before anything else, you are advised to enquire about its labour market and the necessary procedures to work in Spain.
 Like elsewhere in the country, expatriates are likely to be hired provided they have exceptional skills that can be beneficial for the local economy and that are not available locally.

-Apart from being Spain's biggest and most densely populated city with more than 3.2 million inhabitants, Madrid is also known to be the country's economic center.
-In fact, its economy has gradually recovered from the world economic crisis, its Gross Domestic Product (GDP) reaching 203,626 million euros in 2015 with a growth rate of 3.4%.
+Apart from being Spain's biggest and most densely populated city with more than 3.1 million inhabitants, Madrid is also known to be the country's economic centre, closely followed by Catalonia.
+In fact, its economy has gradually recovered from the world economic crisis, its Gross Domestic Product (GDP) reaching 269 billion euros with an expected growth rate of 2.8% in 2017.
 Figures are expected to rise in the following years due to the efforts of Madrid authorities in order to revive the economy.

 Madrid's economy is primarily based on the service sector due to deindustrialization.
-Its main economic pillars are financial services, business, industry, construction, food, high technology, electronics, information technology and communication, automotive and shipbuilding.
+Its main economic pillars are financial services, business, industry, construction, food, high technology, electronics, information technology and communication, and automotive.
 Agriculture, meanwhile, is less important for some years now.

 Madrid is also one of Europe's main tourist hubs.
-In fact, tourism has become another important economic pillar due to various related activities including leisure, cultural events, exhibitions and conferences, etc. As Madrid is also a great place for shopping, especially due to the presence of many shops, many opportunities also exist in the commercial field.
+In fact, tourism has become another important economic pillar due to various related activities including leisure, cultural events, exhibitions and conferences, etc. As Madrid is also a great place for shopping with a huge amount of shops, there are many opportunities in the commercial field.